xavierchia/xavierchia.github.io/_posts/2022-08-15-epsilon-method.md

 There are billions of different combinations of the moving parts a business consists of and almost all of them don’t work.

 That’s the problem with zero to one ideas.
-You have to be lucky enough to find a functioning combination before you run out of money.
+You have to be lucky enough to find a functioning combination before you run out of time and money.

 The odds are definitely not in your favor, no matter how smart you are.

 Compare this to the situation if we focus on “one plus epsilon” ideas.
 Here, we simply copy an existing and functioning machine and then focus on modifying one or maybe two of the moving parts.